angelhumano/data_visualization_class_project/README.md

 ## Project Objective
 The U.S. has more immigrants than any other country in the world - and this inspired our group to look into what causes people to migrate around the world.
 We looked into factors that included: GDP, education, life expectancy, crime rates, climate change, and so forth to get a better picture of why people move.
 We hope to bring more transparency to the topic of migration.
+Below I am sharing my contribution to this project.

 ## Datasets